 Individuals who feel they need to be tested for COVID-19 should contact their medical provider or seek a local clinic for services.
 Most COVID-19 testing is conducted at no cost to the patient.
 For assistance finding a COVID-19 testing site, please contact a school nurse or go online to the Texas Department of State Health Services COVID-19 Testing Information.

-Everyone age 12+ is eligible to receive a COVID-19 vaccine at no cost.
+Everyone age 5+ is eligible to receive a COVID-19 vaccine at no cost.
 The vaccine is not required for WISD students or staff, however it is strongly encouraged for eligible individuals.
 The CDC has proven that the vaccine is safe and effective in preventing or drastically diminishing the effects of COVID-19.
 WISD occasionally works in collaboration with local providers to host in-district vaccination clinics.
 In-district vaccination clinics will be posted on wallerisd.net and official WISD social media.
 To find current vaccine information and locate a provider, visit the Texas Department of State Health Services COVID-19 Vaccination Information webpage.
 Please consult with your family physician to make the decision that is best for each eligible individual.

 No. Those who have been exposed to COVID-19 are not required to quarantine, however, WISD encourages individuals to make informed decisions and consider the health and safety of those who may be around them at school/work.
 For example, if you have been exposed to COVID-19 you may choose to wear a mask as a precaution to help protect those around you.
 As a reference, close contact determinations are generally based on guidance outlined by the CDC.